 Searching for a job and watching the door close in your face time after time can be frustrating.
 You worked for hours on your resume and thought you aced the interview, but still no job.
 Don’t give up.
-Of course, sometimes everything was right, but there were multiple people in your position and the company could only choose one.
-On the flip side, there could be a number of reasons why and a way to improve your chances.
+Of course, sometimes everything was right, but there were multiple people in your position, and the company could only choose one.
+On the flip side, there could be some reasons why and a way to improve your chances.
 Read about the most common reasons candidates don’t make the cut.

 THERE WAS A MISTAKE ON YOUR RESUME OR COVER-LETTER

 We cannot stress enough how important it is to always check all written materials for mistakes before you submit them.
 If grammar isn’t your forte, ask a friend or colleague to revise your application.
 Libraries and community colleges often have career resource centers where you can also find resume advice.

 YOUR RESUME WAS UNORGANIZED AND HARD TO READ

 Is the layout of your resume easy to read?
 Are your experiences listed in order from most to least recent?
 Did you use the skills that relate to the job for which you are applying?
 Make the hiring manager’s job as simple as possible by turning in a well-crafted resume that is clear and tailored to the needs of the company.